-Yankee Bonds are bonds issued & traded in the United States by foreign entities, they are traded & denominated in U.S. Dollars.
-Yankee bonds are registered & monitored by Securities & Exchange Commission (SEC).
-These bonds are usually issued by foreign banks, corporations & government.
-These bonds are rated by debt-rating agencies & their interest rates are determined by their ratings.
+Yankee Bonds are bonds issued & traded in the United States by foreign entities.
+They are traded & denominated in U.S. Dollars.
+Yankee bonds are registered & monitored by the Securities & Exchange Commission (SEC).
+Foreign banks, corporations & governments usually issue these bonds.
+Debt-rating agencies rate these bonds & their interest rates are determined by their ratings.

-In 2017, a popular Yankee bonds was issued by Italian corporation Enel which raised USD 5 billion.
+In 2017, a popular Yankee bond was issued by Italian corporation Enel, which raised USD 5 billion.

 Benefits of Yankee Bonds – TO THE INVESTOR